The Right Choice

 557-125 Children's Literature & Services (3 Credits) This course introduces children's literature and related services in a variety of library types and educational settings.
 Emphasis will be on evaluating and selecting children's literature, developing engaging displays and activities, incorporating technologies and media into children's services, and presenting children's library materials.
 Trends, challenges, controversies, and barriers will also be discussed.
 The scope of this course is children ages 0 to 11.

-557-143 Young Adult Literature & Services (3 Credits) This course introduces adult literature, programming and related services in a variety of library types.
-Emphasis will be on evaluating, assessing, and selecting adult materials, providing readers ' advisory and reading lists, incorporating technologies and media to engage young adults, and leaving an impactful impression of library services for the future.
+557-131 Young Adult Literature & Services (3 Credits) This course introduces young adult literature and related services in a variety of library types and educational settings.
+Emphasis will be on evaluating, assessing, and selecting young adult materials, providing readers' advisory and reading lists, incorporating technologies and media to engage young adults, and leaving an impactful impression of library services for the future.
 Trends, challenges, controversies, and barriers will also be discussed.
 The scope of this course is young adults ages 12 to 18.

 7 Credit High School Academy